Birthright00/MedSync_CGH-Project/README.md

 Note if you are a mac user, good luck, whatever problems you have is beyond me.

-If you are a windows user, you are in good hands.
+If you are a windows user, good job, stay relevant.

 Here are some potential errors you may encounter during installation, along with solutions based on user feedback: